How to lose weight with whole dairy foods

 Our body weight, and even how we eat is determined by genetics, conditioning and even environment.
 There are triggers in our brains and in our bodies that tell us when, what, and how much to eat.
 The key to managing healthy weight is understanding how all of those triggers work and how to derail, or redirect them.

 An important factor in weight management is satiety.
-If we are in a constant state of hunger and close proximity of food, we will eat in an attempt to feel satiated, that content feeling of being full and satisfied.
+If we are in a constant state of hunger and close proximity of food, we will eat in an attempt to feel satiated.
+We need that content feeling we get when we’re full and satisfied.
 Some foods are better at making us feel that way than others.

 Nutrition scientists began to suspect that foods higher in fat content may be such foods.
 As we tried to get thinner eating more low-fat and fat-free foods, the result was the opposite.